Conservation Laws and the Non-Classicality of Gravity: Conclusions

 \section{Conclusions}

-We have discussed two general framework for quantum-classical hybrid dynamics, including Hamiltonian formalism and an operational one, offering an approach that is model-independent.
-Both frameworks are predicated on the fundamental premise that any classical system can only has one basis and maintain classical correlations with a quantum system.

-Within the frameworks, we present no-go theorems that pertains to systems subject to a conservation law.
-The no-go theorems explore a fundamental limitation of classical system to interact with a quantum system, assuming that the interaction satisfies Hamiltonian formalism or the decomposition property set out in figure 1, i. e. any classical system can not induce a change of the local observable of quantum system while a global conserved quantity of hybrid system is assumed.
-Based on these no-go theroems, our exploration delves into the quantum nature of gravity, unveiling a profound connection that exists between conservation laws and the inherent quantum aspects of gravity.

-Additionally, our analysis underscores the pivotal role played by expectation values in facilitating a holistic comprehension of the physical universe.
-This transcends the limitations imposed by disparate mathematical structures and serves as a bridge, connecting various physical theories into a unified description.

-While our argument regarding the quantum nature of gravity remains within a non-relativistic context, its generality and validity persist.
-We expect to discover more relationships between fundamental principles and gravity, leading to a deeper understanding of the nature of spacetime.
+In summary, we have established a general information-theoretic framework for hybrid quantum-classical dynamics (see Figure \ref{fig1}), fundamentally constrained by the classical system's inability to generate quantum correlations.
+Within this operational regime, we derive a rigorous no-go theorem: under the assumption of any additive conservation law, a classical mediator is strictly prohibited from altering the local observables of a quantum system.
+Applying this theorem to gravitational interactions unveils a profound tension between macroscopic conservation principles and strictly classical models of gravity.
+Specifically, the ubiquitous observation of dynamical momentum or energy transfer—such as the free fall of a quantum mass— suggests that the gravitational field must possess non-classical degrees of freedom to remain consistent with strict conservation laws.

-\acknowledgments T. F. thanks the support of QICI of the University of Hong Kong, and is grateful to Tian Zhang for helpful discussions.
+Beyond gravity, our framework highlights how expectation values act as a universal bridge, reconciling disparate mathematical structures across physics.
+While derived in a non-relativistic context, the foundational nature of conservation laws implies broad validity for these limits.
+By linking rigorous dynamical constraints with everyday empirical observations, this work may open a new, operational pathway toward understanding the non-classical structure of spacetime. \acknowledgments T. F. thanks the support of QICI of the University of Hong Kong, and is grateful to Tian Zhang for helpful discussions.
 C. M. and V.V. thank the Gordon and Betty Moore Foundation.
 This publication was also made possible through the support of the ID 61466 grant from the John Templeton Foundation, as part of the The Quantum Information Structure of Spacetime (QISS) Project (qiss.fr).
 The opinions expressed in this publication are those of the Authors and do not necessarily reflect the views of the John Templeton Foundation.